KronicDeth/intellij-elixir/README.md

 #### `mix test`

 The `mix test` task gets a special type of Run Configuration, `Elixir Mix ExUnit`.
 Using this Run Configuration type instead, of the basic `Elixir Mix` Run Configuration will cause the IDE to attach a special formatter to `mix test`, so that you get the standard graphical tree of Test Results

+The Run pane will show Test Results.
+If there is a compilation error before or during `mix test`, it will be shown as a test failure.
+If the compilation failure is in a `_test.exs` file can it can be inferred from the stacktrace, the compilation error will show up as a test failure in that specific module.

+`doctest` names are rearranged to emphasize the function being tested: `"test doc at MODULE.FUNCTION/ARITY (COUNT)"` becomes `"MODULE.FUNCTION/ARITY doc (COUNT)"`.
+If `MODULE` is the same as the test case without the `Test` suffix, then `MODULE` is stripped too and the test name becomes only `FUNCTION/ARITY doc (COUNT)`.

 ##### Creating `mix test` Run Configurations Manually